 Bivins wreaked havoc in every weight class he fought in, which started at middleweight and ended at heavyweight.
 In his 15-year career he conquered many of his era’s world champions and many more Hall of Famers.
 He didn’t shy aware from many of his era’s deadliest punchers either, some of which weren’t world champions or hall of famers but certainly could make it on a longer version of this list of uncrowned fighters.
 Some of his wins were against but not limited to; Archie Moore, Charley Burley, Lloyd Marshall, Gus Lesnevich, and Ezzard Charles.

-Joyce, by many accounts, had one of the best left jabs in his division’s history.
+Joyce, by many accounts, had one of the best-left jabs in his division’s history.
 He veered into wars with larger men as well and was never stopped.
-An educated left jab and an almost endless bag of tricks made Joyce one of the best fighters in his era.
+An educated left jab and an almost endless bag of tricks made Joyce one of the best fighters of his era.
 Unfortunately, like Lew Tendler, he was a victim in a stacked class and had to deal with some of the toughest competition in the division’s history.

-Norfolk was a vicious two-fisted attacker with speed and agility that tackled light heavyweights and heavyweights alike.
+Norfolk was a vicious two-fisted attacker with speed and agility that tackled light and heavyweights.
 Norfolk battled men larger than himself but with his short but powerful build he was a menace to anyone that stepped into the ring with him.
-He was able to collect wins over some of the champions and Hall of Famers that he did manage to get in the ring with him.
+He collected wins over some of the champions and Hall of Famers that he did manage to get in the ring with him.